fancykoi/My-Profile/README.md

 - 👋 Hi, I’m Caifeng Li (github: @fancykoi).

-- 💞️ At present, I am a junior graduate student pursuing a master’s degree and majoring in **Computational Biology and Bioinformatics** at the Computational Biology Center, Beijing Forestry University (Beijing, China).
+- 💞️ At present, I am a junior graduate student pursuing a master’s degree and majoring in **Computational Biology and Bioinformatics** at the Computational Biology Center, Beijing Forestry University (Beijing, China). **Core Courses**: Statistical Genetics (96), Large Data Statistical Analysis and Python (96), Multivariate Statistical Analysis (95), The Method for Analyzing Omics Data (96), Pattern Recognition and Machine Learning (88).

 - 🌱 Prof. Rongling Wu (https://www.researchgate.net/profile/Rongling-Wu) is my academic supervisor and my research mainly focuses on **exploring the relationship between genes and dynamic phenotypic data using statistical models and computer programming languages**.